header2

 Approach by exiting the A66(T) at Threlkeld and proceed up through the village taking the steep road north towards the Blencathra Centre.
 Park in the car park at the end of the road just above and beyond the centre.
 The parking area can become very busy.

-If car sharing and leaving a car at the bottom in the car park next to the Landing Field; note it is PAY & DISPLAY.
+If car sharing and leaving a car at the bottom in the car park next to the Main/Lower Landing Field; note it is PAY & DISPLAY.

 Getting to takeoff